 ✔ Scuba diving in Gran Canaria south

 Then you can book a course of scuba diving for beginners in Gran Canaria.
-This particular activity is usually done in the vicinity of Arinaga or on Amadores beach, depending on the weather and sea conditions.
+This particular activity is usually done in the best snorkeling beaches such as Arinaga or on Amadores beach, depending on the weather and sea conditions.
 This experience of diving in Gran Canaria that we recommend includes a guide or instructor, insurance and rental of diving equipment.
 They can also pick you up at your hotel in the south if you are staying in San Agustín, Playa del Inglés, Meloneras and/or Maspalomas.

 Regarding the duration of the dive, this one is about 30-50 minutes, it will depend on the oxygen consumption of each person.
 In any case, between transfers and safety explanations from the instructor, this activity of scuba diving in Gran Canaria takes around four hours.
 Keep in mind that no previous experience is required.
 Likewise, you should know that this activity cannot be carried out by children under 10 years of age.